Critter Corner No. 32 – The Gray Fox by George Sly

 Crayfish

 In previous Critter Corner episodes, I’ve referred to the fact that Goose Pond FWA is home to countless small, often unseen, but ecologically important animals.
 To that list, I now add the humble crayfish.
-To the casual observer crayfish (there are many species) may seem no more than a bottom-feeding scavenger, or a candidate for…
+To the casual observer, crayfish (there are many species) may seem no more than a bottom-feeding scavenger, or a candidate for…

 Read More